 Who Are the Underbanked?

 Unbanked and underbanked groups follow familiar patterns of economic inequality.
-Representation is greater “among the following groups: lower-income households, less-educated households, younger households, black and Hispanic households, and working-age disabled households,” according to the FDIC.
+Unbanked rates were highest “among lower-income households, less-educated households, Black households, Hispanic households, American Indian or Alaska Native households, working-age disabled households, and households with volatile income,” according to the FDIC.

 Reasons for Avoiding Banks